Persimmon fruit tree

 3. Comprehensive Techniques of Grafting.
 I cannot identify the author.

-Persimmon scion for sale
+2025 Persimmon scion for sale

-We sell Persimmon scion through March/April of each year.
-Dormant scion wood will be cut fresh and mailed same-day!
-We’ll ship immediately if you request but I recommend that you allow us to ship in March/April (the scion will be wrapped and packaged, of course).
+We’ll ship immediately if you request it but I recommend that you allow us to ship in March/April (the scion will be wrapped and packaged, of course).
 March/April shipping assures dormant wood and minimum storage time on your end.
 NEVER freeze scion; store in a fridge.
-Resources are above

-We take payments by CashApp, PayPal (+3% fee) and Zelle.
+We take payments by CashApp, Zelle and PayPal (add 3% fee for PayPal).
 The price is $7.00 per 8-10” scion (one-year wood) + $10.00 for shipping & supplies.

 *** HOW TO BUY:

-2). email the 4 bits of info to, usc333 [at] gmail [dot] com.
+Send the following FOUR pieces of info to usc333 [at] gmail [dot] com.

-4). make your payment and I’ll email a confirmation within a day or 2.
-I’ll also email a confirmation once the scion is shipped.
+I’ll respond within a day or two with total price and payment information.
+Make your payment and I’ll email a confirmation within a day or two.
+I also email confirmation once the scion is shipped.

 *** STORING SCION: